Community Discussion

-The following key documents (listed chronologically) discuss or draw on the POSI principles:
+The following key documents and talks (listed chronologically) discuss or draw on the POSI principles.
+Please make a merge request via GitLab to list any additional relevant resources.

 Year & month Title Authors